-By reading aloud to students, you can demonstrate how to read across panels and what order to read speech bubbles.
+By reading aloud to students, you can demonstrate how to read across panels and in what order to read speech bubbles.

 - Editable in Microsoft PowerPoint .pptx and Publisher .pub file formats

-- Easy-to-print PDF file format included
+- Easy-to-print PDF file formats included

 - Each half-page of the printable booklet includes a response activity (drawing or short writing) for one of the books.